furkhansuhail/AWS_BedRock_RAG_Model_Chatbot/README.md

 # PDF_RAG_Model_AWS_Chatbot

-## In this particular video, we are going to discuss an end-to-end LLM project using AWS Bedrock and LangChain.
+## In this particular video, we are going to learn an end-to-end LLM project using AWS Bedrock and LangChain.

 ## Project Overview
 This project implements a Document Q&A Chatbot that enables users to ask questions about PDF documents using